 The first step is to confirm and clarify the terms of your contract as to the conditions and costs associated with an assignment.

-We can help you make your request to the developer's lawyer to get the builder's permission for you to assign your agreement, in principle.
-A typical builder assignment fee is 1% of the original purchase price plus the builder's legal fees ($400 or more).
+We can help you make your request to the Builder's lawyer to get the Builder's permission for you to assign your agreement, in principle.
+A typical Builder assignment fee is 1% of the original purchase price plus the Builder's legal fees ($800 or more).
 Some Builders have waived the assignment fee as a marketing incentive.
 Check your Agreement.
 This will usually be in an Amendment.

 List and Sell

 Very few Realtor's® have experience doing assignments.
-For an experienced Realtor® contact me, Dennis Paradis, Sales Representative, RE/MAX Hallmark York Group Realty Ltd., Brokerage, for successful completion of your condo assignment backed by a reliable and experienced team of professionals.
+For an experienced Realtor® contact me, Dennis Paradis, Sales Representative, RE/MAX Hallmark York Group Realty Ltd., Brokerage, for a successful completion of your condo assignment backed by my reliable and experienced team of professionals.

 See my Condo Assignment Marketing Plan

 If you reach the Occupancy date, we can discuss the advantages and costs of staging in detail.

 Sell Before Date